 How to use this card

-Here’s how the Capital One Savor card rewards break down:
+Here’s how the Capital One Savor card earnings break down:

-- $300 statement credit after you spend $3,000 within the first three months of opening the card
+- $300 statement credit after you spend $3,000 on purchases within the first three months of opening the card

 - 4% cashback on dining and entertainment purchases